Knuromuro/kick-multibot-panel/README.md

 - Python Flask application
 - SQLite database using SQLAlchemy
 - APScheduler for periodic messages
-- Async WebSocket client for sending messages to Kick
+- Async WebSocket client for sending messages to Kick (authenticated via user tokens)

 Run the backend (schedules existing bots automatically):
 ```
 python backend/app.py
 ```

+Each bot requires a Kick authentication token (cookie `auth_token`).
+Provide it when creating or editing bots so messages are sent from the associated user account.

 ## Frontend